 Audits are 16-bit variables kept in the non-volatile area of memory.
 They

-They can also be incremented by an arbitrary value, via audit_add
+They can also be incremented by an arbitrary value, via audit_add; or

 maximum value is reached, but instead will just stop counting up.